 Are you a California real estate agent that’s ready to take the next step in your career?
 Or maybe you’re a real estate professional that wants to go straight to owning a brokerage?
-If this sounds like you, here are the seven steps to becoming a California real estate broker.
+If this sounds like you, this page explains how to become a real estate salesperson.

 7 Steps to Becoming a Real Estate Broker in California